Martin Kayongo-Mutumba: Personal life

 When he originally signed on with AIK, still a teenager, his father quit his job and the young Mutumba provided the family with the only income they had.
 When the club let him go, the family quickly found themselves in economic hardship.

 In 2003, Mutumba collaborated on the book "Svartskallar – Så funkar vi" (roughly: "Wogs – How we work") where 11 young people from multicultural and minority backgrounds talk about what it is like to be of immigrant background in modern Swedish society.

 Mutumba loves music and is a huge fan of reggae, rap music and samba.
 A keen rapper, he has released tracks under the moniker M9.

 He has a tattoo on his left temple that says "R-BY", a tribute to Rinkeby, the suburb in Stockholm where he grew up and still resides.
 Days before the deciding final game of the 2009 season he tattooed "A.I.K GULD 2LAX9" (AIK league champions 2009) across his chest.
 Fortunately for him it came true.

 He is second cousin with former footballer Moses Nsubuga who played for IF Elfsborg and lost his left leg in a car accident 1997.

 In January 2012, Mutumba got a Ugandan passport and was summoned in the Uganda national team squad that faced Congo Brazzaville in the Africa Cup of Nations (2013) qualifiers.
 However, he didn't play spending all the 90 minutes on bench.
 Later in June that year, Mutumba made his debut in the Uganda national team that played an away World Cup (2014) qualifier with Angola on 3 June 2012.

+After his active time as a footballer, Martin Mutumba has become a valued lecturer.
+Based on his own life journey, he lectures on motivation, overcoming obstacles and the importance of taking chances in life.